MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

 - Stop tracing and debug your program.
 - Cancel the tracing.
 This option does not TBD.

 Here is where you work to cause the activity that you wish to analyze to occur.
 You may open a problematic file or click on a specific button in the app to cause the event of interest to occur.

-    TBD - Need to test focus of UI and console apps to better clarify the intended experience.
+> [!TIP]

-    Using breakpoints is a common approach to pause code execution at the event of interest.
+> Using breakpoints is a common approach to pause code execution at the event of interest.
+Unique to TTD, you can set a breakpoint and travel back in time until that breakpoint is hit.
+The ability to later determine the best breakpoint, after the code has executed, can enables addtional code analysis workflows.
+For an example of using a breakpoint in the past, see [Time Travel Debugging - Sample App Walkthorugh](time-travel-debugging-walk-through.md).

-    TBD - Need to add example / walkthrough topic showing breakpoint usage.
+>

-7. Once complete, close your app or hit “Stop and debug” – This will kill your process.
+7. Once your recording is complete, close your app or hit “Stop and debug” – This will kill your process.

-8. When the application terminates, the trace file will be closed and written out to disk.
+8. When the associated application terminates, the trace file will be closed and written out to disk.
 This is the case if your program crashes as well.

 ```
 Time Travel Position: 6D1:0